jopemachine-arvis/arvis/documents/plugin-intro.md

 * Because `plugin` is loaded in advance, `plugin` is much faster than `workflow` using process-communication.

-* You can use async await statement in `plugin`, but do not recommend to put heavy asynchronous operation in the `plugin`. (it may slow down performance of Arvis)
+* You can use async await statement in `plugin`, but do not recommend to put heavy asynchronous operation in the `plugin`.

+* If async plugin continues work after some specified time (100ms), the plugin async will be forcibly shut down to avoid slowing down arvis performance.

-If you should do, consider replacing it with `workflow`
+* If you should put heavy operation, consider replacing it with `workflow`

 ## Action